asana17/ExternalWatchdog/safety_island_manual.md

 Git

 (For single ECU planning simulation, high-performance machine with more then 8 threads.
-Example development environment: CPU Intel Core i7-10700,  GPU RTX3070Ti.)
+Example development environment: CPU Intel Core i7-9700K,  GPU RTX3070Ti.)

 ## Preparation
 <a id="preparation"></a>
-For ease, planning simulation with a single ECU is recommended.
+To understand the behavior, a planning simulation with a single ECU is recommended.

 ### Autoware
 Please also look at [Autoware Documentation](https://autowarefoundation.github.io/autoware-documentation/main/installation/autoware/source-installation/).